About Our School

 Mission, Goals and History of the School of Allied Health Sciences.

 To increase educational access to allied health professionals who are serving communities throughout rural West Texas and the state, some programs rely extensively on non-traditional formats or distance education technologies.
 The Sc.D., PT employs a unique combination of weekend clinical clusters in communities around the state, that are supported by distance education technology, as well as short, intensive periods on campus, to offer practicing Physical Therapists the opportunity to achieve advanced clinical skills and competencies while maintaining their practice.
-The M.S. in Clinical Practice Management provides an internet-based opportunity for baccalaureate degreed PT's, OT's and other health professionals to upgrade their knowledge and skills, without leaving their communities.
+The M.S. in Clinical Practice Management provides an internet-based opportunity for baccalaureate degrees PT's, OT's and other health professionals to upgrade their knowledge and skills, without leaving their communities.
 Similarly, the Master of Rehabilitation Counseling provides an opportunity for vocational rehabilitation counselors of the Texas Rehabilitation Commission, other State agencies and within the private sector to obtain their professional credentials while continuing to serve their clients.
-The Bachelors of Science in Clinical Services Management provides a web-based baccalaureate opportunity for graduates of community college Associate of Applied Science programs to prepare for career ladder progression, while continuing employment within their communities.
+The Bachelors of Science in Clinical Services Management and Health Sciences provide web-based baccalaureate opportunities for graduates of community college Associate of Applied Science programs to prepare for career ladder progression, while continuing employment within their communities.

-In addition to its fifteen different degree programs, all of which are accredited for the maximum periods allowable by their respective accrediting bodies, the School operates two Centers that have been approved by the Board of Regents:
+In addition to its nineteen different degree programs, all of which are accredited for the maximum periods allowable by their respective accrediting bodies, the School operates two Centers that have been approved by the Board of Regents:

 Center for Speech, Language and Hearing Research, within the Department of Speech, Language and Hearing Sciences, seeks facilitate a collaborative effort among faculty in the programs of audiology, speech-language pathology, and rehabilitation sciences within the School of Allied Health Sciences and faculty from other programs within TTUHSC and Texas Tech University (TTU) who have interest and expertise in processing and production of auditory information, including linguistic stimuli.